English Language Arts / Early Childhood Education and Early Childhood Special Education (B.S.)

 2

-Passing Praxis Core Exam scores must be submitted prior to taking EDCÌý700 Introduction to Field Experience
+Passing BASA scores must be submitted prior to taking EDCÌý700 Introduction to Clinical Experience

 Electives

-The following requirements must be completed in order to be recommended to the state for Teacher Certification:
+The following requirements must be completed in order to be recommended to the state for Teacher licensure:

-• AÌýminimum GPA of 3.0Ìýis required for state certification
+• AÌýminimum GPA of 3.0Ìýis required for state licensure

-• Praxis Core Academic Skills For Educators ExamÌýrequired.
-Passing Praxis Core Exam scores must be submitted prior to takingÌýEDCÌý700 Introduction to Field Experience
+• Basic Academic Skills Assessment (BASA) required.
+Passing Exam scores must be submitted prior to takingÌýEDCÌý700 Introduction to Clinical Experience

 • Pearson Foundations of Reading ExamÌýrequired.
 Passing Pearson Foundations of Reading Exam Scores must be submitted prior to taking the Culminating Teaching Experience & Seminar.